TmRxJD/The-Tower-Run-Tracker-Discord-Bot/README.md

-# The Tower Run Tracker
+# The Tower Run Tracker Bot

 A powerful Discord bot for tracking, analyzing, and sharing Tower Run results.
 Designed for the Tower Run community, this bot supports both automated screenshot uploads and manual entry, with advanced features for data review, editing, sharing, and migration.
 This bot is paired with a website made for the purpose of visualizing data, both mobile and desktop friendly.